raphael39/aml2025-group-15/proposal.md

 Where:

 - $\( X_t \in \mathbb{R}^n \)$ is the input feature vector at time $\( t \)$, including:
+    - weather indicators (e.g., temperature, humidity, wind speed)
+    - electricity load/consumption
+    - calendar-based features (hour of day, day of week, holidays)
     - lagged price values
-  - consumption metrics
-  - weather variables
-  - time-based features
 - $\( y_t \in \mathbb{R} \)$ is the target electricity price at time $\( t \)$

 The goal is to train a model $\( f_\theta \)$, specifically a state space model, that predicts: